Richard Jordan

 B.A., College of William & Mary, summa cum laude

-Richard Jordan's research and teaching interests include international politics, grand strategy, crisis decision-making, emerging technologies, and mathematical models of (in)equality.
-His work uses game theory and historical cases to analyze how states and leaders bargain before, during, and after conflict.
+Richard Jordan's research and teaching interests include statesmanship, grand strategy, literary fiction, crisis decision-making, and emerging technologies.
+His work combines game theory and historical cases to study wartime leadership.

 Courses at Baylor